 Older babies and infants

 Normally by around 4 months old, your baby’s circadian rhythm will start to mature, and they their nap times will naturally start to be more consistent and around the same times.
 At this age they may even start sleeping longer stretches at night.
 While most still will feed during the night at least one time, longer stretches of sleep does mean longer amounts of time between feeds.
-When your baby eats less frequently, they often will stop pooping as frequently.
+When your baby eats less frequently at night, they often will stop pooping at night as frequently.

 A more consistent daytime schedule also means they will eat more during the day and less at night.
 Since they also start staying awake for longer during the day, they also have more awake time to poop.

-If your baby continues to poop in their sleep as they get older, remember that it’s normal!
+If your baby continues to poop while sleeping as they get older, remember that it’s normal!
 There are a lot of changes going on, and it takes time for their bodies to adjust.
 Experts say that babies may poop more during a growth spurt — and there’s a lot of growing going on in the beginning of your baby’s life.
-If you’re starting to sleep train, your baby may poop more temporarily as they learn to fall asleep independently.
+If you are choosing to sleep train, your baby may temporarily keep pooping at night more as they get used to falling asleep independently.

-Even though bowel movements during the night decrease as your baby gets older, your baby will continue to pee during the night well into toddlerhood.
+Even though your baby pooping at night will decrease as they get older, your baby will continue to pee during the night well into toddlerhood.
 Overnight diapers that are extra absorbent such as Pampers Swaddlers Overnight will keep your baby comfy and dry, and sleeping soundly.
-They also have a Blowout Barrier – just in case.
+They also have a Blowout Barrier – just in case your baby keeps pooping at night.

 Toddlers

 Toddlers usually don’t need to be fed during the night, and most sleep through the night.
 Naturally, when we are asleep and not being fed, our digestive systems will rest.
-This is why pooping at night often stops as we get older.
+This is why pooping while sleeping or at night often stops as we get older.

-However, it is also between 12 and 18 months that your toddler begins to be able to control their bowels.
-Some toddlers, in acts of defiance or to delay bedtime, wait until bedtime or nap time to poop.
-They may still be awake, but choose to wait to poop so they can stay up longer, or get a rise out of you or their caregiver.
+However, between 12 and 18 months your toddler begins to be able to control their bowels.
+Some toddlers, in acts of defiance or to delay bedtime, wait to poop at night or during nap time.
+They may still be awake but choose to wait to poop so they can stay up longer or get a rise out of you or their caregiver.

 This is just a phase of toddler sleep, and will pass as they get used to their newfound independence.

-Is it Dangerous to Not Change a Dirty Diaper?
+Is it Dangerous to Not Change a Dirty Diaper if Baby Pooped in Sleep?

 Keeping your baby in a dirty diaper for extended periods of time, especially when there is a poop, can lead to a serious diaper rash and other complications.